leangjia/blender_docs/manual/modeling/modifiers/physics/ocean.rst

 By default, the simulator only generates displacement data, since it takes the least amount of work and gives the fastest feedback.
-Additional simulation data can be generated for rendering as well.
+Extra simulation data can be generated for rendering as well.

 Generate Normals
-   Simulates additional normal map data.
+   Simulates extra normal map data.

    This can be used by the Ocean texture, when mapped to Normals, as a bump map, and enables generating normal map image sequences when baking.

 Generate Foam
-   Simulates additional foam data.
+   Simulates extra foam data.

    This can be retrieved by the Ocean texture for use in texturing (perhaps as a mask), and enables generating foam map image sequences when baking.